open/close all folders

-- Elliot, on Brakebills' touching devotion to student safety.
+- Eliot, on Brakebills' touching devotion to student safety.
 He's probably paraphrasing, but you never know.

-Elliot: We all signed this waiver.
+Eliot: We all signed this waiver.
 Hope you read yours.
-It says, "Spellwork is not unlikely to murder you, and if so, oh, well."
+It says, "Spell work is not unlikely to murder you, and if so, oh, well."

 Twins: (telepathically) We heard that.
-Eat shit, Elliot.
+Eat shit, Eliot.

 Episode 3 - Consequences of Magic